 Second, our results suggest the importance of distributed representations in learning.
 We propose that, rather than encoding or representing atomic and unanalyzed word meanings, that word learning requires representations with internal structure, without which it would be impossible to capture relatedness or similarity between attributes of a word's meanings.
-For example, a representation such as baseball cap includes multiple attributes such as "covering" and "tightly fitting", allowing it to share those attributes with a bottle cap, rendering the two meanings semantically related.
+For example, a representation such as baseball cap includes multiple attributes such as "covering" and "tightly fitting," allowing it to share those attributes with bottle cap, rendering the two meanings semantically related.
 Outside the field of word learning, distributed representations are common.
-For example, feature-based representations are widely used in models of word recognition (Hinton & Shallice, 1991; Joordens & Besner, 1994; Kawamoto, 1993; Kawamoto, Farrar, & Kello, 1994; Rodd, Gaskell, & Marslen-Wilson, 2004), although this work has tended to emphasize phonological and orthographic features as they are needed to recognize cases that require disambiguation.
-While models of word learning have occasionally included hand-coded semantic features, to date, they have not yet addressed the question of how polysemous or ambiguous words are learned (Fazly, Alishahi & Stevenson, 2010).
-It is possible that learning of unrelated meanings is more difficult due to interference during encoding or retrieval, rather than at the level of the meaning representation itself.
-However, we propose that the representations themselves are distributed, as some of our novel word meanings extend on a limited number of features, indicating that learners are guided by similarities between parts of meanings from their meaning representations, and not just the meanings as a whole.
+For example, feature-based representations are widely used in models of word recognition (Hinton & Shallice, 1991; Joordens & Besner, 1994; Kawamoto, 1993; Kawamoto et al., 1994; Rodd et al., 2002), although this work has tended to emphasize phonological and orthographic features as they are needed to recognize cases that require disambiguation.
+While models of word learning have occasionally included hand-coded semantic features, to date, they have not yet addressed the question of how polysemous or ambiguous words are learned (Fazly, Alishahi, & Stevenson, 2010).
+It is possible that learning of unrelated meanings is more difficult because of interference during encoding or retrieval, rather than at the level of the meaning representation itself.
+However, we propose that the representations themselves are distributed rather than atomic, as some of our novel word meanings extend on a limited number of features, indicating that learners are guided by similarities between parts of meanings from their meaning representations, and not just the meanings as a whole.

-Unifying both of these requirements, we propose that it is important to combine these two components (additive meanings, distributed representations) in order to account for the polysemy > ambiguity learning advantage found in the present data.
+We propose that it is important to combine these two components (additive meanings, distributed representations) to account for the polysemy over ambiguity learning advantage found in the present data.
 Distributed representations provide the foundation for meanings to relate to one another, and the additive process allows additional meanings that overlap or relate to existing meanings to strengthen additional, related meanings, rather than compete with them.